WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 # Cross-origin trust {#cross-origin-trust}

-To determine whether to trust a cross-origin exchange, the client takes a `Signature` header field ({{signature-header}}) and the `exchange`.
+To determine whether to trust a cross-origin exchange, the client takes a `Signature` header field ({{signature-header}}) and the `exchange`'s

+* `headers`, a byte sequence holding the canonical serialization ({{canonical-cbor}}) of the CBOR representation ({{cbor-representation}}) of the exchange's request and response metadata and headers, and
+* `payload`, a stream of bytes constituting the exchange's payload body (Section 3.3 of {{!RFC7230}}).

 The client MUST parse the `Signature` header into a list of signatures according to the instructions in {{signature-validity}}, and run the following algorithm for each signature, stopping at the first one that returns "valid".
 If any signature returns "valid", return "valid".
 Otherwise, return "invalid".

 1. If the signature's ["validity-url" parameter](#signature-validityurl) is not [same-origin](https://html.spec.whatwg.org/multipage/origin.html#same-origin)
    with `exchange`'s effective request URI (Section 5.5 of {{!RFC7230}}), return "invalid".
-1. Use {{signature-validity}} to determine the signature's validity for `exchange`, getting `certificate-chain` back.
+1. Use {{signature-validity}} to determine the signature's validity for `headers` and `payload`, getting `certificate-chain` back.
 If this returned "invalid" or didn't return a certificate chain, return "invalid".
+1. Let `exchange` be the exchange metadata and headers parsed out of `headers`.
 1. If `exchange`'s request method is not safe (Section 4.2.1 of {{!RFC7231}}) or
    not cacheable (Section 4.2.3 of {{!RFC7231}}), return "invalid".
 1. If `exchange`'s headers contain a stateful header field, as defined in